Permalco: History

-In 1993 as a result of privatization Perm Spirits Producer became a public company and got its current name «Permalko».
-In those days the plant’s shares mostly belonged to the administration of the Perm region.
+In 1993, as a result of privatization, Perm Spirits Producer became a public company and got its current name «Permalko».
+In those days, the plant's shares were mainly held by the administration of the Perm region.

-In 2005 the administration announced the privatization of their holdings of shares.
+In 2005, the administration announced the privatization of its shareholdings.

 Present Days

-In 2006 the company went private; the majority stake in the company was acquired SPI Group.
+In 2006, the company went private; the majority stake was acquired by SPI Group.

-In the same year a new bottling house was equipped with Italian and German machines; since September 2007 Permalko has been using the low-temperature technology in alcohol production.
+In the same year, a new bottling house was equipped with Italian and German machines; since September 2007, Permalko has been using the low-temperature technology in alcohol production.

 Permalko has a wide sales geography: CIS countries, the USA, Europe and Africa.

 All the drinks are based on Lux and Alfa spirits supplied by the distillery of Talvis.

 In the production process natural ingredients such as a lemon zest, pine nuts, walnuts, ashberries, cranberries and honey are used.
-All the products are certified in compliance with the requirements of international standard ISO 22000:2005.
+All the products are certified in compliance with the requirements of the international standard ISO 22000:2005.
 Some of vodka brands are covered by the Orthodox Union kosher certificate.